 Lastly, we asked whether the inhibitory strength of a given Acr dictates the intensity of Cas induction in the native host.
-To quantify Acr strength, we generated 24-hour growth curves of Pconst cells infected by each Acr-phage at MOI=4 and calculated area under the curve (Fig. 2F).
-As in the heterologous system, we found that each Acr mechanistic class included strong and weak interference inhibitors, and that Pcas benefit correlated well with induction potential and poorly with Acr strength (Fig. 2C,E-F).
+To quantify Acr strength, we generated 24-h growth curves of Pconst cells infected by each Acr-phage at MOI = 4 and calculated the AUC (Figure 2F; Data S2).
+As in the heterologous system, we found that each Acr mechanistic class included strong and weak interference inhibitors and that Pcas benefit correlated well with induction potential and poorly with Acr strength (Figures 2C, 2E, and 2F).